-For the purposes of receiving comments from the stakeholders PMU established a Grievance Mechanism procedure including two forms: Form for health care workers during operational phase and Form for the general public during construction phase of the project (ANNEX II) that will be available in electronic form on the MLSP web site, Municipality web site and the Contractors web site.
+Form for the general public during construction phase of the project (Error!
+Reference source not found.) that will be available in electronic form on the MLSP web site, Municipality web site and the Contractors web site.

 In addition to the on-line submission avenue, any comments/concerns/grievance can be submitted to the MLSP verbally (personally or by telephone) or in writing by filling in the Project Grievance Form (by personal delivery, post, fax or e-mail to the MLSP contact person).
 Individuals who submit comments or grievances have the right to request that their name be kept confidential.
 Grievances may be submitted anonymously, although in such cases, the person will not receive any response.
 All comments and grievances will be responded to either verbally or in writing, in accordance with the preferred method of communication specified by the complainant, if contact details of the complainant are provided.